 The restricted fund balance in the General Fund represents Emergency Reserves that have been provided as required by Article X, Section 20 of the Constitution of the State of Colorado.
-A total of \$540 of the General Fund balance has been restricted in compliance with this requirement.
+A total of \$570 of the General Fund balance has been restricted in compliance with this requirement.

-The restricted fund balance in the Debt Service Fund in the amount of \$1,149,267 is restricted for the payment of the debt service costs associated with the General Obligation Refunding Loan Series 2015 (see Note 3) and for the transfer to District No. 1 as outlined in the District Facilities Construction and Service Agreement with District No. 1 on June 4, 2001 and amended February 21, 2012 (see Note 6).
+The restricted fund balance in the Debt Service Fund in the amount of \$1,743,190 is restricted for the payment of the debt service costs associated with the General Obligation Refunding Loans Series 2015 and Series 2017 (see Note 3).